Hardware Setup

 -

-After the installer has written the image on the MicroSD card, put the card in your Orange Pi, connect it to USB-C power cable, and plug it to your internet router using the ethernet cable.
-Internet connection will be required to set up the Whitebox for the first time.
+- Plug the Orange Pi to your internet router using an ethernet cable.
+Internet connection will be required to set up the Whitebox for the first time, but Whitebox will function without internet afterwards.

 -